 Viewport and Canvas items¶

-CanvasItem nodes, and nodes inheriting from them, are direct or indirect children of a Viewport, and will be displayed through it.
+CanvasItem nodes, and nodes inheriting from them, are direct or indirect children of a Viewport, that display them.

-Effects like scrolling are best achieved by manipulating the canvas transform property.
-This approach is more efficient than moving the root canvas item (and hence the whole scene).
+To achieve effects like scrolling, manipulating the canvas transform property is more efficient than moving the root canvas item and the entire scene with it.

 Jak mogę to rozwiązać w pojedynczej scenie drzewa?